Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions

 The connections $A_e$ on $\det E$ and $A_w$ on $\det W^+$ are fixed, with no dynamical role, so the true variables in the $\SO(3)$-monopole equations are the $\SO(3)$ connection $\hat A$ induced by $A$ on the bundle $\su(E)$ and the (spinor) section $\Phi$ of $W^+\otimes E$.
-The action functional, $\sE_g(A,\Phi)$, again has a universal lower bound and is achieved if and only if $(A,\Phi)$ is a \emph{non-Abelian monopole}, namely a solution to \eqref{eq:Feehan_Leness_2001_2-32}.
-Again the proof of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_boson_Yang-Mills_energy_functional} carries over \emph{mutatis mutandis} to give
+The action function, $\sE_g(A,\Phi)$, again has a universal lower bound and is achieved if and only if $(A,\Phi)$ is a \emph{non-Abelian monopole}, namely a solution to \eqref{eq:Feehan_Leness_2001_2-32}.
+Again the proof of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_boson_Yang--Mills_energy_function} carries over \emph{mutatis mutandis} to give

-\begin{mainthm}[{\L}ojasiewicz--Simon gradient inequality for the non-Abelian monopole $L^2$-energy functional] Let $(X,g)$ be a closed, four-dimensional, oriented, Riemannian, smooth manifold with \spinc structure $(\rho,W)$.
+\begin{mainthm}[{\L}ojasiewicz--Simon gradient inequality for the non-Abelian monopole energy function] Let $(X,g)$ be a closed, four-dimensional, oriented, smooth Riemannian manifold with \spinc structure $(\rho,W)$.
 Let $E$ be a Hermitian vector bundle over $X$, and $A_e$ be a smooth connection on $\det E$, and $B$ be a smooth \spinc connection on $W$, and $A_1$ be a smooth reference connection on $E$ inducing $A_e$ on $\det E$.
-Assume that $p \in (1,\infty)$ obeys the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_boson_Yang-Mills_energy_functional} with $d=4$.
+Assume that $p \in (1,\infty)$ obeys the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_boson_Yang--Mills_energy_function} with $d=4$.
 Then the gradient map,